-arrow-up1344arrow-down1external-linkYou can't take it with you, but you can't leave it for someone else either: Valve says you aren't allowed to bequeath a Steam account in a willwww.pcgamer.com@ylai@lemmy.ml to Gaming@lemmy.mlEnglish • 11 months agomessage-square81fedilink
+arrow-up1344arrow-down1external-linkYou can't take it with you, but you can't leave it for someone else either: Valve says you aren't allowed to bequeath a Steam account in a willwww.pcgamer.com@ylai@lemmy.ml to Gaming@lemmy.mlEnglish • 2 years agomessage-square80fedilink

-minus-squarekeepcarrot [she/her]linkfedilinkEnglish18•11 months agoI would just give them the username and password of my account, then they can enjoy tomb raider 3 or something.
+minus-squarekeepcarrot [she/her]linkfedilinkEnglish18•2 years agoI would just give them the username and password of my account, then they can enjoy tomb raider 3 or something.

 I would just give them the username and password of my account, then they can enjoy tomb raider 3 or something.